-About 2.5 years ago, God introduced me to the Become Good Soil message that Morgan carries and that’s been a life-saver for me.
+About 2.5 years ago, God introduced me to the Become Good Soil message that Morgan carries and it’s been a life-saver for me.
 I was blessed to be selected to attend one of the Intensive weekend retreats he hosts each year.
-Through that weekend, his podcast and his blog, I’ve gain context for this season of my life and have been better equipped to deliberately engage it and partner with God in becoming the man he has for me to become.
+Through that weekend, his podcast and his blog, I’ve gained context for this season of my life and have been better equipped to deliberately engage it and partner with God in becoming the man he has for me to become.

 One of the biggest takeaways for me from Morgan’s teaching is the concept of “self care.”
 During the Intensive, he lays out what he calls a “relational model for the decade” (for a man’s 30s).
 It’s portrayed visually in this pyramid:

 Conceptually, it’s not earth-shattering.
 But in practice, at least in my life, it is a pretty big paradigm shift and a challenge to implement.

 The biggie for me was seeing myself as the #2 priority in my life.
 Maybe this isn’t the challenge for others it’s been for me.
 But coming from a family that primarily expresses love through acts of service and a Mennonite heritage that is much the same, I’m accustomed to serving others before myself and tend to carry guilt when I don’t.